uthcode/learntosolveit/source/python.rst

 * Every object has exactly one type, which never changes during the lifetime of the object.

-* Possibly most importantly, the type of an object (and only the type of an object) determines what can be done with an object (see the collapsed snippet at the end of this paragraph for a demonstration in code).
+* Possibly most importantly, the type of an object (and only the type of an object) determines what can be done with an object.

 * When the interpreter evaluates the subtraction opcode, a single C function (PyNumber_Subtract) will be called regardless of whether its operands are an